-The "Restaurant Tab" view initially contained switches for the driver to select restaurants for which he can be listed as available.
+The "Restaurant Tab" view initially contained switches for the driver to select restaurants for which he would be listed as available.
 Using checkboxes along with an availability switch and expiration time is the best option for driver convenience.
-This is because of a possible scenario in which the driver forgets to switch his availability for some restaurants.
-The new change also prevents frustration. previously, the driver would have to toggle a switch for each restaurant whenever he wanted to change his availability.
-With the new change, the driver can toggle his availability for a remembered list of restaurants with a single switch.
+This is because of the scenario where the driver forgets to switch his availability for some restaurants.
+The change also prevents frustration: previously, the driver would have to toggle a switch for each restaurant whenever he wanted to change his availability.
+With the change, the driver can toggle his availability for a remembered list of restaurants with a single switch.

+3. Testing Plan

-3This section contains all of the information relating to our testing plan.
+This section contains all of the information relating to our testing plan.

+3.1 Overview

-3Every element of the application will be thoroughly tested to ensure that the team implemented all functions and interfaces correctly.
+Every element of the application will be thoroughly tested to ensure that the team implemented all functions and interfaces correctly.

-3s
+3.2 Acceptance Tests